purr/solanity/README.md

 Open `src/config.h` and add any prefixes you want to scan for to the list.

 ## Building

+The project includes automatic GPU architecture detection:

+1. The `detect_gpu.py` script uses nvidia-smi to identify your GPU
+2. It automatically updates the build configuration in `src/gpu-common.mk`
+3. The `mk` script runs this detection before each build
+4. No manual configuration of GPU architecture is needed

+Requirements:

+- CUDA toolkit installed
+- nvidia-smi available in PATH
+- Python 3.x installed

+If the automatic detection fails, you can manually edit `src/gpu-common.mk` with your GPU architecture.

 Make sure your cuda binary are in your path, and build: